berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

         member of a shader storage block (section 4.3.9 “Interface Blocks”), the size of an array must be declared before it is indexed with anything other than an integral constant expression.
 The size of any array must be declared before passing it as an argument to a function.
-Violation of any of these rules result in
+Violation of any of these rules result in compile-time errors.

-                                                        34
-                                                                             4 Variables and Types

-compile-time errors.
 It is legal to declare an array without a size and then later redeclare the same name as an array of the same type and specify a size.
 However, unless noted otherwise, blocks cannot be redeclared; an unsized array in a user-declared block cannot be sized by a block redeclaration.
 It is a compile-time error to declare an array with a size, and then later (in the same shader) index the same array with an integral constant expression greater than or equal to the declared size.
 It is also a compile-time error to index an array with a negative constant expression.
 Arrays declared as formal parameters in a function declaration must specify a size.
-Undefined behavior results from indexing an array with a non- constant expression that’s greater than or equal to the array’s size or less than 0.
+Undefined behavior results from indexing an array with a non-constant expression that’s greater than or equal to the array’s size or less than 0.
 Arrays only have a single dimension (a single entry within "[ ]"), however, arrays of arrays can be declared.
 All types (basic types, structures, arrays) can be formed into an array.
 All arrays are inherently homogeneous; made of elements all having the same type and size, with one